 - DS357 United States — Subsidies and Other Domestic Support for Corn and Other Agricultural Products(external link) (Panel established but not composed)

 Further information in some of the cases is provided below.

 Indonesia – Chicken Meat and Products

 On 3 December 2015, a WTO dispute settlement panel was established to hear Brazil's complaint challenging Indonesia’s restrictions on the importation of chicken products.
-Some of the measures challenged by Brazil, while focused on chicken meat, are similar to those regarding agricultural imports raised by New Zealand and the United States in the WTO dispute Indonesia – Importation of Horticultural Products, Animals and Animal Products.
-New Zealand has made submissions to the Panel in writing and orally at the third party hearing held in July 2016.
+Some of the measures challenged by Brazil, while focused on chicken meat, were similar to those regarding agricultural imports raised by New Zealand and the United States in the WTO dispute Indonesia – Importation of Horticultural Products, Animals and Animal Products.
+New Zealand made submissions to the Panel in writing and orally at the third party hearing held in July 2016.